 After leaving the Formula 1 championship, Peter Gethin won the Tasman series, a Formula 5000 competition held in Australia and New Zealand.
 Later on, he raced CanAm sports cars in the US before returning to live in England, where he had a stint as the Toleman team manager in 1984 during Ayrton Senna's freshman season in Formula One.

-A fun-loving and always widely popular, Gethin died at the age of 71, in December 2011, after a long illness.
+Fun-loving and always popular, Gethin died at the age of 71, in December 2011, after a long illness.